DevExpress-Examples/wpf-comboboxedit-create-a-checked-combobox/Readme.md

 </dxe:ComboBoxEdit.StyleSettings>
 ```

 When you enable multiple selection in the [ComboBoxEdit](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.ComboBoxEdit), its [EditValue](https://docs.devexpress.devx/WPF/DevExpress.Xpf.Editors.BaseEdit.EditValue) property must contain an object of the `List<object>` type.
-In this example, we use a custom converter that converts the collection of selected `Customers` to `List<object>` and back.
+In this example, the `SelectedItemsConverter` converts the collection of selected `Customers` to `List<object>` and back.

 ## Files to Review